Vannil/cheerilee.el/README.md

 `(require 'cheerilee)`.

-There's a Quick Start guide inside cheerilee.el
+There's a Quick Start guide inside cheerilee.el, or you can read the Texinfo documentation in cheerilee.info.